researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 #### Set the paths and run the script

 Please download the script https://github.com/mast-group/OpenVocabCodeNLM/blob/master/example.sh .
-Each script run trains one model and evaluates it in different scenarios.
+Each script run trains one model depending on the values of the shell variables set and evaluates it in different scenarios.

-Before running the script,
+Before running the script:

 - Make sure `DATA_HOME` points to the downloaded pre-processed datasets